jameshcoppens/rundeck-gcp-nodes-plugin/README.md

 This is a Resource Model Source plugin for [Rundeck][] 2.7.1+ that provides Google Cloud Platform GCE Instances as nodes for the Rundeck server.

-Confirmed to work for Rundeck 3.0...for the most part anyway.
+Confirmed to work for Rundeck 3.0.1 ...for the most part anyway.
 It doesn't seem to honor `hostname.selector=networkInterfaces` if you want it to show the IP instead of hostname for `Host` in the `User @ Host` column (this is also your connection string)

 [Rundeck]: http://rundeck.org